It’s “What have you been watching?”, your chance to recommend to fellow TMINE readers anything you’ve been watching this week

 5×6 – Air Drop

 A distinct lack of decent sea warfare this week, edged out in favour of land warfare and making Eric Dane the manliest of all men.
-But the navy-marine quarrels were enjoyable and you have to admire the wish-fulfilment hubris of allowing the US to finally (spoiler) invade Cuba
+But the navy-marine quarrels were enjoyable and you have to admire the wish-fulfilment hubris of allowing the US to finally (spoiler) (spoiler alert) invade Cuba

 Mr InBetween (Australia: Showcase)